WHAT IS SCURVY

 Older children may

-experience scurvy if they have an unusual diet, perhaps because of
+experience scurvy if they have an unusual diet, perhaps because of anorexia nervosa, autism, or a developmental delay, according to the

 Pediatric Orthopaedic Society of North America.